top of page

 Jonathan Drouin was acquired from the Colorado Avalanche during the 2025 offseason.

-Jonathan Drouin's Scoring Touch Has Gone Missing
+Jonathan Drouin's Scoring Touch Has Gone Missing: The Islanders Need Answers

 The Numbers Behind the Disappearance